DyakoGG/DyakoGG/README.md

 - 👋 Hi, I’m Dyako Georgiev, im from Bulgaria but I live abroad.
-- 🦝 I'm interested in gaming, sci-fi TV, and learning more about coding, among other things.
+- 🦝 I have an interest in gaming, science fiction television, and expanding my knowledge of coding, among other subjects.
 - 🌱 I’m currently learning codding with Python at SoftUni.
 - 💞️ I’m looking to collaborate on any begginer level projects of any sort.
 - 📫 How to reach me by e-mail @ diakata84@gmail.com